-With the basic outline of the trip sorted out it was time to set out on basic research, and when you're researching Australian wineries, there are few better starting points than Halliday's Australian Wine Companion.
+With the basic outline of the trip sorted out, it was time to set out on basic research.

+When you're researching Australian wineries, there are few better starting points than James Halliday's Australian Wine Companion.

-If you've spotted Mr Halliday's weighty tome in a bookshop, you may well suppose it contains details of every winery on the continent, and I guess that, at some point, it did.
+If you've spotted Mr Halliday's weighty tome in a bookshop, you may well suppose it contains details of every winery on the continent.

+I guess that, at some point, it did.

-The recent growth of Australia's wine industry has, however, posed a problem for Halliday since there are now too many wineries to fit into a book limited to eight hundred odd pages and they produce more wines than any one person can physically taste.
+The recent growth of Australia's wine industry has, however, posed a problem for Halliday.

+There are now too many wineries to fit into a book limited to eight-hundred-odd pages, and they produce more wines than any one person can physically taste.